Gobinda Chandra Langthasa: Political career

-In 1952, aged 20, Langthasa joined the Congress Party as a worker under Maibang Block Congress Committee and he took active part for the District Council Elections, Legislative Assembly Election of the ST (Hills) Autonomous District, the then un-divided Assam comprising Khasi and Jaintia Hills, United Karbi Hills and North Cachar Hills.
+In 1952, aged 20, Langthasa joined the Indian National Congress as a worker under Maibang Block Congress Committee and he took active part for the District Council Elections, Legislative Assembly Election of the ST (Hills) Autonomous District, the then undivided Assam, comprising Khasi and Jaintia Hills, United Karbi Hills and North Cachar Hills.

 Later in April 1952, Langthasa endorsed Bonily Khongmen, J.B.
 Hagjer and S.C.
 Hojai in their elections.

 In 1957, Langthasa for the first time voted in the MLA and District Council Election and also supported an MP candidate.

-In 1962, Langthasa was elected to the N.C.Hills Autonomous Council from Gunjung Constituency, and became Executive Member until 1967.
-In 1967 he was again re-elected as Member of the N.C.Hills Autonomous Council from the same constituency and became Executive Member until 1972.
+In 1962, Langthasa was elected to the North Cachar (NC) Hills Autonomous Council from Gunjung constituency, and became Executive Member until 1967.
+In 1967 he was again re-elected as Member of the NC Hills Autonomous Council from the same constituency and became Executive Member until 1972.
 In 1972 he was elected as Chief Executive Member of N.C.Hills Autonomous Council till 1983.

 In the 1983 Assam Legislative Assembly election, Langthasa stood as an Independent candidate for the constituency of Haflong.
 He received 16313 votes, 58.03% of the total vote and became MLA of the constituency.
 He defeated his nearest opponent by 4513 votes.
 He then became a minister in the Hiteswar Saikia cabinet.

 In the 1985 Assam Legislative Assembly election, Langthasa sought reelection in Haflong, however he instead received the Congress nomination for the seat.
 He received 29205 votes, 61.24% of the total vote and he defeated his nearest opponent by 16964 votes.

 In 1991, he sought reelection.
 He received 33868 votes, 61.73% of the total vote and he defeated his nearest opponent by 12868 votes.
 He was made Deputy Chief Minister under Hiteswar Saikia.

 In 1996, he lost his seat by 13671 votes.

 However in 2001, he again received the congress nomination for Haflong.
 He received 33781 votes, 45.44% of the total vote and again became MLA.
 He was made HAD minister in the Tarun Gogoi cabinet.